Ebimsv/Machine_Learning_Course/README.md

     - Check and handle missing values
     - Encoding categorical feature
     - Change order of columns
-    - Rename the column names so that they can be codeble
+    - Rename the column names so that they can be codable
     - BoxPlot for Outliers
     - Feature selection/Reduction
 - The intuition behind multiple linear regression (multiple input variables)